Pocket universe: In media

-In the SCP Foundation series of collaborative writing, SCP-106, otherwise known as "The Old Man," dwells in a pocket dimension into which it lures its victims.
+In the SCP Foundation series of collaborative writing, SCP-106, otherwise known as "The Old Man," dwells in his pocket dimension into which everything inside of it is controlled by him & lures its victims.

-The Phantom Zone in many Superman media is depicted as one to send Kryptonian prisoners.
+The Phantom Zone in many Superman media is depicted as a prison reality wherein Kryptonian prisoners are confined, as Kryptonian law prohibits capital punishment.

 In the video game Reverse: 1999, the main character Vertin carries a suitcase which has a pocket dimension inside of it.

-In the 2025 film Superman, the villain Lex Luthor created a pocket dimension using a megacollider.
+In the 2025 film Superman, the villain Lex Luthor created a pocket universe using a megacollider.